 Not many people know that welding in a wrong or unsafe way can lead to fire and explosions.
 According to the American Welding Society, molten metal, spatter, and flying sparks can travel up to 10.
 7 meters or 35 feet to cause fires and explosions.

 The dangers of welding are not limited to welding accidents and injuries.
 Instead, they extend to a poor weld and the defects caused by it.
 Since it is critical for ensuring the integrity of a product, the ability to produce a good weld is considered as a key skill in the manufacturing industry.
-Therefore, many manufactures have rigorous procedures in place that are designed to ensure weld quality standards that are needed for the specific industrial applications.
+Therefore, many manufacturers have rigorous procedures in place that are designed to ensure weld quality standards that are needed for specific industrial applications.
 However, this may still not be enough to ensure a quality weld.

 Even if a manufacturer has rigorous procedures and sophisticated welding technology in place, the use of improper techniques in the preparation for and execution of the weld can lead to poor or defective welds that seriously affect of the quality of both the weld and the final product.
 Following are some of the major defects that can be caused by a poor weld.